-Neurotrophic Keratitis is a rare, degenerative disease characterised by corneal sensitivity reduction, spontaneous epithelium breakdown, and impairment of corneal healing.
-Currently, there is only one drug, Oxervate (Cenegermin), approved by the US FDA and EMA in 2018.
+Neurotrophic Keratitis is a rare, degenerative disease characterized by corneal sensitivity reduction, spontaneous epithelium breakdown, and impairment of corneal healing.
+Currently, there is only one drug approved by the US FDA and EMA for the treatment of this disease.

 Eye health is crucial to quality of life and BRIM is advancing new therapeutics to support patients affected by Neurotrophic Keratitis.

 Neurotrophic Keratitis can lead to permanent loss of vision if not properly treated.
 It can be caused by any condition that affects the trigeminal nerve.
 If the trigeminal nerve is damaged, the cornea becomes less sensitive.
 Neurotrophic Keratitis causes a decrease in reflex tears, produced when the eye responds to a foreign substance like dust.
 As corneal sensation decreases, fewer reflex tears are produced which can lead to the epithelium drying out and eventually breaking down.